Piepongwong/simpleloginsys/readme.md

-# Simple log in system with Reacct and nodeJs
+# Simple log in system with React and nodeJs

 This is a log in system build with express, postgresql, nodemailer, react, reactstrap, redux and react-router v4.
 It includes email checking, username checking and a forgot password option.
-I included some chartjs graphs to spice up the design, but they are not connected to the database.
+I included some chartjs graphs to spice up the design, but they are not connected to the database.=

 ## Setup
 To run first install postgresql and the npm dependencies.
 Afterwards *two* .env files need to be created.
 One in the root directory and one in the view directory.
 The .env file in the root directory needs the following variables: